-SB Friedman played a key role in creating a TOD plan along a proposed 26-mile bus rapid transit line that would connect the communities of Charleston, North Charleston and Summerville.
-We conducted forecasts of future development, developed an equitable growth strategy, quantified the transformational potential of transit, and explored feasible value capture strategies.
+SB Friedman helped create a TOD plan along a proposed 26-mile bus rapid transit (BRT) line that would connect the communities of Charleston, North Charleston and Summerville.
+We prepared development forecasts, developed an equitable growth strategy, quantified potential for transformation, and explored feasible value capture strategies.

-Working as part of a consulting team led by HDR, SB Friedman provided multiple core services to inform the final TOD plan:
+Working as part of a consulting team led by HDR, we:

-- Prepared a market assessment that projected residential, industrial, office, retail and hotel development in the region and the BRT study area in 2040.
+- Prepared a market assessment projecting residential, industrial, office, retail and hotel development in the region and the BRT study area from 2020 to 2040.

-- Analyzed the impact BRT had on comparable communities, both in terms of shifting development patterns and changes in population and employment.
+- Analyzed the impact BRT had on comparable communities, both in terms of shifting development patterns and changes to population and employment.

 - Assisted in identifying opportunity sites and segmented the demand projections into seven subareas for more granular station area planning.